WHAT is this all about?!

 What do I do after getting hengua?

-The paste will take 5 - 30 minutes to dry; The warmer you and the environment are, the better!
+The paste will take 5 - 20 minutes to dry; The warmer you and the environment are, the better!
 Let it fall off on it's own; don't pick it off.
 Leave it on for 6-8 hours.
-Do not wash off dried paste with water; use a natural oil if it has not completely fallen off.
+Do NOT wash off the dried paste with water; use a natural oil to remove the paste and any residue.
 Keep paste on for several hours for best stain color and duration.
+8 hours is a good max.
+The stain starts out bright orange and takes 2 days to fully develop.
+Do your best to avoid as much water contact in that time; plan your shower before!
+Make sure to avoid sweating the next day and avoid/reduce excessive water/ friction for best results.
+Keep the stain moisturized as well with natural oils and body butters to keep it strong and limit your skin from drying out and exfoliating sooner.

 What is Reiki?